 Iain Standen started work as the CEO of the Bletchley Park Trust in January 2012, after 28 years as a commissioned officer in the British Army.

-He was educated at Christ’s Hospital School and King’s College, University of London, and trained at the Royal Military Academy Sandhurst, and the British Army Staff College.
-He was commissioned into the Royal Corps of Signals and served in the United Kingdom, Germany, and Cyprus, as well as on operational deployments to Northern Ireland, Saudi Arabia, Rwanda, Bosnia and Iraq.
-He commanded at every rank from Lieutenant to Colonel; worked in both the communications and intelligence fields; and served as a staff officer at the Ministry of Defence and a range of other headquarters where he specialised in strategic policy and plans.
+After completing training at the Royal Military Academy Sandhurst, he was commissioned into the Royal Corps of Signals and served in the United Kingdom, Germany, and Cyprus, as well as on operational deployments in Northern Ireland, Saudi Arabia, Rwanda, Bosnia and Iraq.
+He commanded at every rank from Lieutenant to Colonel, working in both the communications and intelligence fields.
+He attended the British Army Staff College and served as a staff officer at the Ministry of Defence, and a range of other headquarters, where he specialised in strategic policy and plans.